How Does The Sherp ATV Compare To The FatTruck™?

 How much does a FatTruck™ cost?

-The FatTruck™ is reported to cost about the same or a little less with what some would consider far less capability.
-Once you get into this price range, paying a little more to get a lot more capacity is a smart investment.
+The FatTruck™ was reported to cost about $170,000 or a little less (as of 1/14/2022) with what some would consider far less capability.

 Ordering a Sherp ATV